KyleLEI/Proj5/README.txt

 Notice
 ——————
 * A sample database “dat” has been provided for grader to load
-* The sample executable outputs an HTML file with two “<HEAD>”, which is fixed in my program
+* The sample executable outputs an HTML file with two “<HEAD>”, which has been fixed in my program
 * The university has updated its programs to 4 year, even 5 year for DDP, and course code to 4-digit.
 Therefore in my program the year limit has been set to 4 and course code 4-digit